intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Feature: While moving/copying, the user now has the option to move/copy all the subtasks as well.
+- Feature: Clicking on sync now allows the user to request a fresh sync.
+May be useful in some cases.